 Still, loss of privacy is a risk of taking part in the All of Us Research Program.
 Even without your name, there is a chance someone could figure out who you are.
 Your information could be misused.
 We believe the chance of this is very small, but it is not zero.

 Precision medicine is health care that is based on you as an individual.
-It takes into account factors like where you live, what you do, and your family health history.
+It takes into account factors like where you live, what you do, your genes, and your family health history.
 The goal of precision medicine is to be able to tell people the best ways to stay healthy.
 If someone does get sick, precision medicine may help health care teams find the treatment that will work best.

 Our FAQ library has the answers to over 60 common questions.EXPLORE THE FAQS